How to challenge a benefit decision

 - The DWP looks at their decision again.

-- The DWP will telephone your to explain and discuss their decision.
+- They may also telephone you to explain and discuss their decision.

-- You will receive a detailed mandatory reconsideration notice letter, including how to appeal.
+- You should receive a detailed mandatory reconsideration notice letter, including how to appeal.

-- If you are unhappy with this decision, you have one month to send in the form ‘SSCS1’ directly to the court and tribunal service.
+- If you are unhappy with this decision, you have one month to send in the form ‘SSCS1’ directly to the court and tribunal service – except Housing Benefit appeals are sent to the Local Authority.
+Some appeals can be made online.
 You must also enclose the DWP mandatory reconsideration letter with your form.
+The one month time limit can be extended for 12 months with special reasons.

-You can get the form ‘SSCS1’ form from the DWP, an advice agency or on Justice.gov.uk
+You can get the form ‘SSCS1’ form from the DWP, an advice agency or on Gov.uk

 - If the appeal contains further evidence the DWP will be asked to reconsider its decision.